JedS6391/LGP/README.md

 ## Installation

+<small>*Note: The LGP framework requires JDK 8 (Java 1.8).*</small>

 A JAR containing the core API can be downloaded from the [releases](https://github.com/JedS6391/LGP/releases/) page.
-Each version will have it's artefact uploaded here.
+Each version will have its artefact uploaded here.

 Alternatively, the package is available on Maven central, so you can reference the package as a dependency using the format appropriate for your package manager (see [here](https://search.maven.org/artifact/nz.co.jedsimson.lgp/LGP) for a full list).
 For example, to add to an existing Gradle build script: